KaBoomKaBoom/PAD-FAF-CAB/README.md

 ---

-### 3. Tea Management Service
+### 3. Budgeting Service
 - **Responsibilities**:
-  - Track consumables (tea, sugar, paper cups, markers, etc.).
-  - Record which user consumes what and when.
-  - Trigger notifications when consumables run low or when a user overuses resources.
+  - Track funds flowing in and out of FAF Cab & FAF NGO.
+  - Maintain logs of spending and donations.
+  - Manage a debt book for users who overuse or break property.
+  - Allow admins to export reports as CSV.
 - **Boundaries**:
-  - Owns inventory data for consumables.
+  - Owns treasury and financial data.
-  - Provides events to **Notification Service** and **Budgeting Service**.
+  - Receives updates from **Tea Management Service**, **Sharing Service**, and **Fund Raising Service**.

 ---

-### 4. Communication Service
+### 4. Lost & Found Service
 - **Responsibilities**:
-  - Allow users to find each other by nickname.
+  - Allow users to post announcements about lost or found items.
-  - Enable public and private chats with individuals or groups.
-  - Apply censorship with a banned-words list.
-  - Enforce infractions and bans (temporary or permanent).
+  - Support multiple comment threads per post.
+  - Allow posts to be marked as resolved.
 - **Boundaries**:
-  - Owns messaging data and moderation logic.
+  - Owns lost & found posts and comments.
-  - Relies on **User Management Service** for nicknames and roles.
-  - Sends infractions to **Notification Service**.
+  - Can trigger notifications when a new post is created or resolved.

 ---